flashcordon/big-history/Mystères-physique.md

 Year proposed: 2014  Mass: About 0.1 GeV

 Could physicists be wagering on all the wrong dark matter horses?
 Hitoshi Murayama, a theoretical physicist at the University of California, Berkeley, thinks so.
 “There is actually something wrong with the traditional thinking about dark matter,” he says.
 Along with Yonit Hochberg at Hebrew University of Jerusalem, Murayama recently helped develop the SIMP (or strongly interacting massive particles), a whole new breed of dark matter particle.

-The top contenders — WIMPs, axions and sterile neutrinos — are all postulated as indivisible, elementary particles.
-SIMPs, on the other hand, are composite particles, made of other, smaller particles.

-The smaller bits making up protons, neutrons and SIMPs are called quarks, but in the SIMP’s case, they would be individually composed of a quark paired with a hypothetical antiquark, which primarily goes about its business in the dark sector beyond the standard model.
-Still, the physics of composite particles is well understood, and that degree of familiarity could make SIMPs easier to detect and understand than the more exotic indivisible dark matter candidates.

-SIMPs would be gregarious by nature, strongly interacting with other SIMPs.
-That’s in contrast to WIMPs, which only weakly interact with each other and normal matter.
-As a result, instead of WIMPily flowing past their fellow particles, SIMPs would knock heads and bounce off one another like billiard balls.

-One more thing points to SIMPs.
-There should be enough of them to explain away all of the universe’s dark matter, unlike the more complicated theories other particles require.
-“SIMPs can be 100 percent of dark matter without any problems,” says Murayama.

-As for someday bagging SIMPs, hopes rest on particle accelerators such as the SuperKEKB, which started in Japan in April 2018.
-Such machines bang together lightweight electrons and their antimatter counterparts, and from the detritus might fling out the occasional SIMP.

-The starting idea for nonbaryonic dark matter was that it might be a new family of neutrinos with the standard V-A coupling to their leptons and neutrino rest mass   3 Gev.
-The mass was chosen so the remnant abundance from the thermal production and annihilation of these hypothetical neutrinos in the hot early universe would be interesting for cosmology.
-It was introduced, independently as far as I know, in five papers: Hut (1977); Lee and Weinberg (1977);
-Sato and Kobayashi (1977); Dicus, Kolb, and Teplitz (1977); and Vysotskij, Dolgov, and Zel’dovich (1977).
-This candidate for dark matter has become known as weakly interacting massive particles, or WIMPs.

-There are other candidates for dark matter, with active research aimed at their detection.
-Examples are the lightest supersymmetric partner, axions, fuzzy dark matter, su- persymmetric dark matter, and black holes.
-The searches for signs of these objects and more, in the laboratory and astronomical obser- vations, have been energetically pursued for four decades, and at the time of writing they have not yielded a generally accepted detection of any form of dark matter
-Maybe the dark matter is in whole or part black holes that were present before the earliest stars.
-The thought has a long history (e.g., Zel’dovich and Novikov, 1967; Carr and Hawking, 1974)
-Do galaxies always contain dark matter?
-Since most of the dark matter is in the outskirts of a galaxy, possible exceptions would be galaxies that have been tidally stripped, and the dwarfs that might have formed by dissipative settling from tidal streams.
-Apart from such effects, dark halos are expected to be universal in the standard ΛCDM cosmology.
-There are possibly interesting challenges to this prediction.
-The large S0 galaxy NGC 3115 is in the field, which is unusual because most S0s at this luminosity are in clusters.
-If it has a dark matter halo with mass typical of its stellar mass then the halo of NGC 3115 must be much less dense than usual, the halo core radius much broader (Cappellari, Romanowsky, Brodie, et al. 2015).
-The low surface brightness satellites NGC1052-DF2 and NGC1052-DF4 of the elliptical NGC 1052 also look like exceptions.
-Keim, van Dokkum, Danieli, et al. (2022) argue that “the dark matter halo masses of these galaxies cannot be much greater than their stellar masses.”
-It is too soon to declare a challenge to the ΛCDM theory from the evidence of galaxies with little dark matter, but the development of the empirical evidence will be worth following

 *Candidats à la matière noire.
 Crédit : Samuel Velasco/Quanta Magazine [Source](https://www.quantamagazine.org/physicists-are-expanding-the-search-for-dark-matter-20201123/)*